Wet Your Whistle at These Watering Holes Outside in Copenhagen

 Hot Town Summer in the City

 Come to Copenhagen she said.
 On a bluebird day in Denmark, there is possibly no better place in the world to be.
 I may be biased, but Danish life in the summer is sunny and sweet.
 Picture this.
-Brilliant blue skies, dotted with candy floss clouds slowly shift overhead.
+Brilliant blue skies, dotted with candy floss clouds slowly shifting overhead.
 Seagulls swoop over crystal clear canals as boats parade past in every iteration.
-Canal cruises take the tourists, while locals set sail or putter in electric picnic boats.
+Canal cruises take the tourists, while locals set sail or putter in electric picnic boats and floating platforms.
 The warm air feels lazy and fragrant from late May lilacs and early June elderflower, or hyldeblomst as it’s known in Danish.
 Don your suit and take a dip.
 It’s Denmark.
 We all do!

 It’s official, this has been the best May in Copenhagen in nearly 100 years.
 We have had more sunshine here in Scandinavia than any year since the Danish Meteorological Institute started recording in 1920.
 With temps tipping near 30° C (85° F), this is summer in the city and everyone is loving it.
 When the weather turns warmer, you’ll find every Dane outdoors.
-Doing everything you can possibly do outside.
+Doing everything you can possibly do al fresco.
 I love this about living in Denmark.
 And just about every restaurant, café, coffeehouse and cocktail bar throws out tables on nearly every street corner.
 And while it won’t be difficult to find a table outdoors, these are some of the best places to tipple in town.
 It’s time for a toast.
-Skål as the Danes say.
-Cheers.
+Skål!
+As the Danes say.
+Cheers!
 Without further ado – I offer you the….

 Best Places to Get a Drink Outside This Summer in The City